redyz13/SSE-backend/README.md

 ---

-### 🖼️ **GreenIT-Analysis (Static Assets Optimization)**

-Although GreenIT-Analysis is typically used to evaluate web pages, in this project it was also applied to the backend to analyze and optimize **static assets served by the API**, such as:

-* Images
-* Static resources under `src/main/resources/static`
-* Media files exposed by the application

-GreenIT-Analysis helped identify:

-* Excessively large or uncompressed images
-* Unnecessary resource weight
-* Potential improvements in page performance for clients consuming backend-served assets

----

 ### ✅ **Creedengo (via SonarQube plugin)**

 Creedengo is a static analysis tool designed to detect **energy-inefficient Java code patterns**, including: